OlivierBarbier/Zuora-Orm/README.md

 #### Querying Relations When Selecting

 When accessing the records for a model, you may wish to limit your results based on the existence of a relationship.
-For example, you wish to pull all blog posts that have at least one comment.
-To do so, you may use the `has` method:
+For example, you wish to pull all accounts that have at least one subscription:

 	$accounts = Account::all()->filter(function($account) { return $account->subscription()->count() > 0; });

-You may also specify an operator and a count:

-	$accounts = Account::all()->filter(function($account) {
-		return $account->subscription()->count() >= 3;
-	});

-If you need even more power, you may use the `whereHas` and `orWhereHas` methods to put "where" conditions on your `has` queries:

-	$posts = Post::whereHas('comments', function($q)
-	{
-		$q->where('content', 'like', 'foo%');

-	})->get();

 <a name="dynamic-properties"></a>
 ### Dynamic Properties

-Eloquent allows you to access your relations via dynamic properties.
-Eloquent will automatically load the relationship for you, and is even smart enough to know whether to call the `get` (for one-to-many relationships) or `first` (for one-to-one relationships) method.
+Zuora ORM allows you to access your relations via dynamic properties.
+Zuora ORM will automatically load the relationship for you, and is even smart enough to know whether to call the `get` (for one-to-many relationships) or `first` (for one-to-one relationships) method.
 It will then be accessible via a dynamic property by the same name as the relation.
-For example, with the following model `$phone`:

 	$subscription = Subscription::find(1);